ai4science-amsterdam/ai4science-amsterdam.github.io/pages/events.md

 After the success of last years' ChemAI Symposium, the organisers decided to assemble this year a whole ChemAI week!
-From Monday, November 25th until Friday, November 29th, the Amsterdam Chemistry Network (ACN), AI4Science, and TK-COAST, will host several interesting ChemAI satellite events, such as courses and webinars, on the topic of artificial intelligence and chemistry, culminating in the second ChemAI Symposium on the Friday afternoon.
+From Monday, November 25th until Friday, November 29th, the Amsterdam Chemistry Network (ACN), AI4Science, and TI-COAST, will host several interesting ChemAI satellite events, such as courses and webinars, on the topic of artificial intelligence and chemistry, culminating in the second ChemAI Symposium on the Friday afternoon.